readthedocs/blog/securing-build-processes.rst

 Breaking out of this system requires a privilege escalation attack, and the ability to break out of the container in order to access the outer build system.
 The main cause of these issues is running user code.
-To properly fix this solution, we have been actively working to remove arbitrary execution form our stack entirely.
+To properly fix this situation, we are working to remove arbitrary execution form our stack entirely.

 Fixing Arbitrary Execution
 --------------------------